Slaters was a successful restaurant chain from the Victorian era until the 1950s. It became one of the largest catering companies in the world.

-McDonald’s opened its first outlet in Britain in 1974, in the London suburb of Woolwich.
+McDonald’s opened its first British outlet in the London suburb of Woolwich in 1974.
 High beef and property prices meant that Britain was among the last of the major Western markets to get a McDonald’s outlet.
-So far the chain had found limited success in European markets.
-The homegrown Wimpy hamburger chain was already well-established, with 625 outlets.
+At this time the chain had found limited success in European markets.
+The homegrown Wimpy hamburger chain was already well-established in Britain, with 625 outlets.

 Robert “Bob” Rhea (1932 – 2010), a successful former American franchisee, and the United States parent company each held a 45 percent stake in the venture.
 Geoffrey Wade, who had managed the property operations of Burton, held ten percent.

-Bob Rhea was considered to be a nice man, with a larger than life personality.
+Bob Rhea was a nice man, with a larger than life personality.

 McDonald’s had a modest start in Britain.
 First day takings at Woolwich were an underwhelming £98.
 However, a reporter from the Daily Mail was impressed by “that quintessentially American classlessness about the place”.

 A Big Mac cost 45p (by a conservative estimate, this is the equivalent of £4.09 in 2015).
 This was on par with the price charged for an equivalent Wimpy hamburger, which used soy bean as a filler, unlike the pure beef McDonald’s product.